Skip to main content

 Now that you have your curtains up, you can enhance the overall look by adding decorative containers, accent plants, or hanging baskets around your space.
 Throw pillows in a fabric that works with the curtains will make the seating area look more inviting.
 Tiebacks made with the same or a coordinating fabric come in handy when the curtains are not in use.
 It is also good to have clothespins on hand to hold curtains together on breezier days.

-Creating a welcoming outdoor patio expands the living area in your home.
-By upgrading the space with outdoor curtains, yours will be a private gathering spot that showcases your style and offers a retreat to relax in.
+Creating a welcoming patio expands the living area in your home.
+By upgrading the outdoor space with outdoor curtains, yours will be a private gathering spot that showcases your style and offers a retreat to relax in.

 Darcey Gohring